top of page

 Creating Balance in Couples Work

 In counselling, my role is to create balance.
 Many men report feeling more comfortable opening up when there’s another man in the room.
-This also helps partners feel that the conversation isn’t one-sided.
+This dynamic helps partners feel that the conversation isn’t one-sided.
 When both people feel genuinely heard, meaningful change becomes possible.

 Accessible Online Male Couples Counselling